nus-cs2113-AY2425S1/tp/docs/team/toby-yu.md

 ## Project: EasInternship
 ### Overview

-**EasInternship** is a desktop application designed to streamline the tracking of internship applications for users.
-The application allows users to store key details of their internships, manage status updates, and prioritize applications based on deadlines.
-The user interacts with it using a CLI, and it is written in Java, containing about 8 kLoC.
+EasInternship is a desktop tracking application used for tracking internship applications along the various stages of an application.
+The user interacts with it using a CLI and the application is written in Java.

 By using this tool, the user can: